-In drawing from the materiality and physicality of a place -or space, the work offers up a reconstructed narrative from a multiplicity of histories, uses and meanings at play.
-By reassembling fragmented details (textures, objects, architecture) the work becomes layered; at once historical and present, fictitious and real, liminal and fixed.
+By reassembling fragmented details (textures, objects, architecture) the work becomes layered: at once historical and present, fictitious and real, liminal and fixed.

-Currently, I am investigating ways of how an image mutates, breaks or becomes material.
-I am particularly interested in how site specificity and the photographic image, via installation configurations, determines a photograph’s objectness.
-In extending the picture plane with sculptural and collaged elements with reflective surfaces, I am exploring the notion of thresholds and mirroring, in carving out reimagined pathways through spaces.
+Currently, Wilberforce is investigating ways of how an image mutates, breaks or becomes material.
+She is particularly interested in how site specificity and the photographic image, via installation configurations, determines a photograph’s objectness.
+In extending the picture plane with sculptural and collaged elements with reflective or transparent surfaces, the work explores the notion of thresholds and mirroring, in carving out reimagined pathways through spaces.

 1. The 'other' spaces are linked to Michel Foucault’s concept of heterotopia: 'something like counter-sites, a kind of effectively enacted utopia in which the real sites… found within the culture, are simultaneously represented, contested, and inverted'.
 Foucault, (1998) .